ashakhatri007/CeptreDocs/pages/Learn/Stages.md

 }
 ```

-{% include note.html content="Here 'stage_name' can be replaced by any name that programmer wants to use.
-The Web Editor supports just one stage, if you would like to use multiple stages in your ceptre program, we recommend using command line tools." %}
+{% include note.html content="Here 'stage_name' can be replaced by any name that the programmer wants to use.
+The Web Editor supports just one stage, if you would like to use multiple stages in your ceptre program, we recommend using command-line tools." %}
 The syntax for adding interaction is to wrap all the rules in a stage, then add a `#interactive` directive.
-Similarly, for the stage that requires an initial state and an initial context we use a `#trace _` directive.
+Similarly, for the stage that requires an initial state and an initial context, we use a `#trace _` directive.

 ## Example

-Let's take a simple example where we want to define a rule where a player1 is at location `a` and want to move at location `b` should be able to move only when locations `a` and `b` are adjacent to each other.
+Let's take a simple example where we want to define a rule where player1 is at the location `a` and wants to move at location `b` should be able to move only when locations `a` and `b` are adjacent to each other.
 The initial position of player1 is at location `b` and location `b` is adjacent to location `a`.
 For this statement, we define the game mechanics as follows:

 ***Types***
 ```